 |G||4-7 days||15-30°C||Aerobic||Growth; white colonies and a red color change develops in the medium surrounding the colonies|

 |A||24hr||15-30°C||Aerobic||Growth; small white colonies and no color change in the medium|

 User Quality Control

-Dermatophyte Test Medium (DTM) should appear opaque, and yellow-orange in color.
+Dermatophyte Test Medium (DTM) should appear clear to slightly opaque, and yellow-orange in color.